bhecquet/seleniumRobot/doc/chap2_Installation.md

       <username><your_user></username>
       <password><your_password></password>
     </server>

+#### Oracle library for core compile ####

+In order to compile core artifact, you must provide the ojdb6.jar file into src/lib folder so that it can be automatically installed in maven local repository when doing `mvn clean`
+This is not necessary when developping only test applications

 ### 2 Execution environment ###
 Execution environment needs at least Java 8.
 SeleniumRobot is compatible with Windows, Mac OS and Linux.